Estimated reading time: 12 minutes

-Getting good food for your dog is such an important part of being a responsible owner.
+Getting good food for your dog is an important part of being a responsible owner.
 Of course, you’ll want your beloved pooch to have the right kinds of foods to keep them healthy, fit and strong.
-You might think that you can accomplish this with just your basic dog food, but there is a better way.
+You might think you can accomplish this with your basic dog food, but there is a better way.

 Are Eggs Good for Dogs?

 Eggs are good for dogs; They provide a good source of protein and Vitamin A. Eggs are beneficial for the dogs’ skin and coat.
-My own dogs love a portion of scrambled eggs as a weekend treat.
+My dogs love a portion of scrambled eggs as a weekend treat.

 Lean organic cuts of meat are always the best option for a dog.
 Dogs are naturally carnivores and will happily tuck into a piece of chicken or beef.
+However, below are a few tips to follow regarding lean meats.

-Alternatively, you may wish to make a once dog-friendly chicken casserole with lean chicken and vegetables, which will be good for your dog.
+Alternatively, you may wish to make a dog-friendly chicken casserole with lean chicken and vegetables, which will be good for your dog.

 There are a lot of different veggies that you can serve up to your dog that will aid in their continued health, so let’s chat about those.